Stocks surge on Fed pledge to pause, dollar slips

 “The Fed refilled the punch bowl and the party goes on.
 Buy risk assets,” Minerd said.

-Upbeat results from Boeing and Apple late on Tuesday provided investors early relief as they awaited the Fed statement and as U.S.-China trade talks started in Washington.
+Upbeat results from Boeing and Apple late on Tuesday provided investors early relief.

-Boeing shares jumped after the world’s largest planemaker raised its profit and cash flow expectations for 2019 amid a boom in air travel.
+Boeing shares rose 6.25 percent after the world’s largest planemaker raised its profit and cash flow expectations for 2019 amid a boom in air travel.
 Boeing also indicated it had overcome supplier delays that snarled 737 production last year.

 Apple results provided some reassurance as the iPhone maker reported sharp growth in its services business.
+Its shares gained 6.83 percent

 Oil prices rose, paring gains of more than 1 percent, as the potential for supply disruptions following U.S. sanctions on Venezuela’s oil industry lifted prices.